 Given the heavy traffic—both from motor vehicles and from pedestrians and bicyclists—in many areas in and around Chicago, it becomes crucial for operators of motor vehicles to pay attention to the road, those around them, and the rules of driving at all times.
 When a driver fails to do any of these three, they are making it far more likely for a car accident to occur.

 Our laws state that drivers have a duty to conduct themselves responsibly on the road and to not harm others if harm can be avoided.
-If they do not uphold that duty, attorneys, including the Chicago car accident lawyers from Thomas Law Offices, can hold a driver liable for the injuries they caused.
+If they do not uphold that duty, attorneys, including the Chicago car accident attorneys from Thomas Law Offices, can hold a driver liable for the injuries they caused.
 This breach in duty is a concept we refer to as negligence.
 When a driver is negligent, they put themselves and everyone else on the road around them in danger.

 - Drunk driving – In 2016, over 10,000 people died in alcohol-impaired driving crashes nationwide.
 Drunk drivers continue to be one of top reasons accidents occur.